fdrive422/fdrive422/README.md

 ## Hi there, I'm Francis 👋

 -   ⚡ I’m currently working on my portfolio of projects
--   🌱 I’m learning Swift iOS
+-   🌱 I’m learning AI integration
--   🤝 I’m open to collaborate on fullstack projects - Pyton, ReactJS
+-   🤝 I’m open to collaborating on full-stack projects - Python, ReactJS
--   🥅 My 2024 goal is pursuing freelance software development
+-   🥅 My 2024 goal is to pursue freelance software development
 -   😄 Fun fact: I'm an aviation, technology and sports enthusiast
 -   🔭 More about me?
 Please visit my <a href="https://portfolio-ffrago.vercel.app/">Digital Portfolio</a>